-and public transit are minimized to the extent feasible.
-The FCMP will be subject to review and approval by appropriate building officials, city traffic engineers, civil engineers, and planning staff for the Cities of Culver City and Los Angeles, as required, prior to issuance of any Project demolition, grading or excavation permit.
-The FCMP will also be reviewed and approved by the respective fire and police departments.
-Prior to commencement of construction, the contractor will advise each City's public works inspector and building inspector (inspectors) of the construction schedule.
-As-needed construction management meetings shall be convened with appropriate Culver City and/or City of Los Angeles staff and representatives of surrounding developments that may have overlapping construction schedules with the Project, to ensure that construction, the contractor will advise each City's public works inspector and building inspector (inspectors) of the construction schedule.
-As-needed construction management meetings shall be convened with appropriate Culver City and/or City of Los Angeles staff and representatives of surrounding developments that may have overlapping construction schedules with the concurrent construction projects are managed in collaboration with one another.
-The FCMP will consider potential project construction disruptions to transportation facilities near the Project Site and provide effective strategies to limit the Project's use of the public right-of-way (streets and sidewalks) during peak traffic periods and will be subject to adjustment by City staff as deemed necessary and appropriate to preserve the general public safety and welfare.
-Prior to approval of the FCMP and grading permits, the
+1 2 Project Design Feature (PDF) / Implementing Action, Condition, or Method of Timing of Responsible Mitigation Measure (MM) Mechanism Verification Verification Persons 3 4 civil engineer.
+The FCMP will define the scope and scheduling Construction Angeles Department of 5 of construction activities covering the entire Project Site as well as Transportation, and City Planning 6 the Applicant's proposed construction site management responsibilities in order to ensure 7 that disturbance of nearby land uses or interruption of pedestrian, 8 vehicle, bicycle and public transit are minimized to the extent 9 feasible.
+The FCMP will be subject to review and approval by 10 appropriate building officials, city traffic engineers, civil engineers, 11 and planning staff for the Cities of Culver City and Los Angeles, as 12 required, prior to issuance of any Project demolition, grading or 13 14 excavation permit.
+The FCMP will also be reviewed and approved by the respective fire and police 15 departments.
+16 Prior to commencement of construction, the contractor will 17 advise each City's public works inspector and building inspector 18 (inspectors) of the construction schedule.
+As-needed 19 construction management meetings shall be convened with 20 appropriate Culver City and/or City of Los Angeles staff and 21 representatives of surrounding developments that may have overlapping construction 22 schedules with the Project, to ensure that concurrent 23 construction projects are managed in collaboration with 24 one another.
+The FCMP will consider potential project 25 construction disruptions to transportation facilities near the 26 Project Site and provide effective strategies to limit the Project's 27 28 use of the public right-of-way (streets and sidewalks) during 25 peak_traffic periods and will be

-Project Design Feature (PDF) / Mitigation Measure (MM) Implementing Action, Condition, or Mechanism Method of Verification Timing of Verification Responsible Persons Applicant will conduct one (1) community meeting pursuant to the notification requirements of the City of Culver City community meeting guidelines, to discuss and provide the following information to the surrounding community: Construction schedule and hours.
-Framework for construction phases.
-Identify traffic diversion plan by phase and activity.
-Potential location of construction parking and office trailers.
-5. Truck hauling routes and material deliveries (i.e., identify the potential routes and restrictions.
-Discuss the types and number of trucks anticipated and for what construction activity).
-6. Emergency access plan.
-7. Demolition plan.
-Staging plan for the concrete pours, material loading and removal.
-9. Crane location(s).
-Accessible Applicant and contractor contacts during construction activity and during off hours (relevant email address and phone numbers).
-Community notification procedures.
-The CMP shall at a minimum include the following:
+Implementing 1 Project Design Feature (PDF) / Action, Condition, or Method of Timing of Responsible 2 Mitigation Measure (MM) Mechanism Verification Verification Persons 3 subject to adjustment by City staff as deemed necessary and 4 appropriate to preserve the general public safety and welfare.
+5 Prior to approval of the FCMP 6 7 and grading permits, the Applicant will conduct one (1) community meeting pursuant to 8 the notification requirements of the City of Culver City community 9 meeting guidelines, to discuss and provide the following 10 information to the surrounding community: 11 Construction schedule and hours.
+12 13 Framework for construction phases.
+14 Identify traffic diversion plan by phase and activity.
+15 Potential location of construction parking and 16 17 office trailers.
+5. Truck hauling routes and 18 material deliveries (i.e., identify the potential routes 19 and restrictions.
+Discuss the types and number of trucks anticipated and for what 20 construction activity).
+21 6.
+Emergency access plan.
+22 7.
+Demolition plan.
+23 Staging plan for the concrete pours, material loading and removal.
+24 9.
+Crane location(s).
+25 Accessible Applicant and contractor contacts during 26 construction activity and during off hours (relevant 27 email address and phone numbers).
+28 11.
+Community notification